Cinnamon Leaf Oil:

 - Cosmetics Uses: As a cheap fragrance it is added to soap and insecticides.

-- Cinnamon oil is suitable for the use in skincare products.
+- It is suitable for the use in skincare products.

-- Cinnamon oil is used in bar soap, facial moisturizer, Shampoo, hand cream, hair conditioner, skin treatment, lip balm and toothpaste.
+- It is used in bar soap, facial moisturizer, Shampoo, hand cream, hair conditioner, skin treatment, lip balm and toothpaste.

-- Cinnamon oil is culinary spice it is used as a condiment.
+- It is culinary spice it is used as a condiment.

 - It is also used as a flavoring agent for seasoning and savory snacks.

-- Cinnamon oil is used in donuts, apple pie, buns, candies, tea, hot cocoa, in Liquors and in the preparation of chocolates.
+- It is used in donuts, apple pie, buns, candies, tea, hot cocoa, in Liquors and in the preparation of chocolates.

 - Cinnamon essential oil has antibacterial property which can aid in the preservation